hola/player/plugins.md

 #### Configuration
 * `url` - set the url template for fetching the subtitles json for a specific OPEN_VIDEO_ID
 * `OPEN_VIDEO_ID.regex` - this regex is run on the page html where the video resides. it is used to automtically extract the OPEN_VIDEO_ID for video identification. update it to match your page html syntax and video id format

+### Publish your plugin
+To publish your plugin:
+* Create a shared link in [plugins](http://hola.org/access/my/settings#plugins) tab in your hola settings.
+* Publish your plugin link on the web (your site, your github page, other)
+* Email [api@hola.org](mailto:api@hola.org) your site link and we will publish it in our plugin developers section